twangodev/wisc/docs/ASIAN-AM-160/Exam-Review/exam-1.md

             1. **Interrogation of Marital Status and Occupation:** Immigration officials rigorously interrogated Chinese women about their marital status and occupations in an attempt to determine whether they were entering the United States for immoral purposes, particularly prostitution.
 Women had to provide extensive documentation or testimony to prove that they were either married or coming for legitimate reasons, such as joining their husbands.
 This strategy was meant to weed out women suspected of being prostitutes.
 (Source: Eithne Luibheid, Entry Denied, 2002).
             2. **Inspection of Physical Appearance and Behavior:** Chinese women were subjected to invasive physical examinations and judgments based on their appearance and behavior.
 Officials often relied on racist stereotypes, assuming that certain physical traits or behaviors were indicative of prostitution.
 This pseudo-scientific method of assessing morality was another strategy used to deny women entry.
 (Source: Judy Yung, Unbound Feet, 1995).
             3. **Requirement for Male Sponsorship:** Another strategy was the requirement that Chinese women had male sponsors, typically a husband or close male relative, who could vouch for their character and intentions.
 Without a male sponsor, women were often assumed to be entering the U.S. for illicit purposes, which made it nearly impossible for single or independent women to gain entry.
 (Source: Ronald Takaki, Strangers From a Different Shore, 1990).

-    ??? example

-        Following the passage of the Page Act in 1875, immigration officials developed several strategies to screen Chinese women for admittance into the United States.
-One of the primary methods was the interrogation of women’s marital status and occupations.
-Officials required Chinese women to provide documentation proving they were married or had legitimate reasons to immigrate, such as joining their husbands, in an effort to exclude those suspected of prostitution (Luibheid, Entry Denied, 2002).

-        Another strategy involved inspecting women's physical appearance and behavior during their arrival.
-Officials used racist stereotypes, judging women's morality based on physical characteristics or behavioral cues, often denying entry to those who appeared "suspicious" (Yung, Unbound Feet, 1995).

-        Lastly, women were often required to have a male sponsor—typically a husband or close male relative—who could vouch for their character and intentions.
-This male sponsorship requirement made it particularly difficult for single women or those without male relatives to immigrate (Takaki, Strangers From a Different Shore, 1990).

 3. Draw on two historical examples to explain why it was so difficult for workers to organize across racial and ethnic lines.
 [5 points each example, 10 points total] Draw on one historical example to show how some workers organized along class lines to fight for better pay and working conditions.
 [5 points]